nag9s/Machine-Learning/why-are-matricesvectors-used-in-machine-learningdata-analysis.md

 Here's a toy example which supposes inputting 5000 small images into the first layer of a neural net.
 The FOR loop implementation is very naive and does not implement any optimizations.

 Computer are very adept at solving linear algebra problems efficiently, and writing algorithms in this framework \(turning the calculus into linear algebra\) allows for the exploitation of existing computational methods.

+Because matrices/vectors  are convenient for computer processing.

+matrix operation is much faster than circulation.

+Phil Glau has given a very good example!